 To obey magistrates . . . in all things that are according to the laws of God, and right reason, that do not contradict what God has commanded, or break in upon the rights and dictates of conscience; in all things of a civil nature, and which are for the good of society, and do not affect religion, and the worship of God. . . .

 Gill has imposed qualifying conditions not mentioned by Paul in regard to being subject to rulers and authorities.
-Although we agree with Gill, because Paul’s unqualified comments suggest that Christians should obey even the most evil government authorities, we are somewhat reluctant to do so, because doing so infers that we are free to place our own qualifications on any scripture passage that does not agree with our point of view.
-In any case, Gill’s qualifying conditions are not without merit, given several other passages in the Bible that record instances in which men of God chose to do what they believed was God’s will rather than do what government authorities told them to do.
-[Note: We will discuss these other passages subsequently in this article.]
+We agree to some extent with Gill, because Paul’s unqualified comments seem to suggest that Christians should generally obey even the most evil government authorities.
+Our reluctance to strongly agree with Gill is because he infers that we need to place our own qualifications on scriptures that do not agree with our point of view.
+Nevertheless, Gill’s qualifying conditions seem to have merit, in light of the fact that several other scriptures in the Bible record instances in which men of God chose to do what they believed was God’s will, rather than do what government authorities told them to do.
+[Note: We will discuss these other scriptures later in this article.]

 Hebrews 13:17a: Obey those who rule over you, and be submissive. . . .

-Although initially it may seem that this passage deals with the issue of submitting to government authority, a number of authoritative sources believe it pertains to obedience to church leaders, rather than to secular leaders.
-Therefore, we do not regard the passage as relevant to our discussion.
+Although it may seem that this scripture deals with the issue of submitting to government authority, a number of authoritative sources believe it pertains to obedience to church leaders, rather than to secular (i.e., government) leaders.
+Therefore, this scripture does not seem to be relevant to this article.

 1 Peter 2:13-14: [S]ubmit yourselves to every ordinance of man for the Lord’s sake, whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers and for the praise of those who do good.

-A Christianis law-abiding, meticulous, and self-disciplined.
+A Christian is law-abiding, meticulous, and self-disciplined.
 This doctrine is comparable with Paul’s teaching in Rom 13:1-7 and Tit 3:1, 2.
 It is, of course, not to be understood as compelling compliance with evil.
 Peter’s own words to the Sanhedrin answer this: “Whether it be right in the sight of God to hearken unto you more than unto God, judge ye” (Acts 4:19).
-[Note: We will discuss later this response by Peter (and apparently by John also).]
+[Note: We will subsequently discuss this response by Peter.]

-Thus, Wycliffe indicates that even though we have a general obligation to obey the laws imposed by our government, that obligation does not necessarily apply to civil laws that conflict with God’s laws, most notably the Ten Commandments.
-The scripture passages that follow deal with several such situations.
+Wycliffe indicates that even though we have a general obligation to obey the laws imposed by our government, that obligation does not necessarily apply to civil laws that conflict with God’s laws, the most notable of which are the Ten Commandments.
+The scriptures that follow deal with several such situations.